bzeng1234/Weather_App/README.md

 ## NPM Install

-Run `npm install package.json` to download the required packages for development and production.
+Run `npm install` to download the required packages for development and production.

 ## API Key